boudicca-events/boudicca.events/ARCH.md

 Our core boudicca system currently consists of two services:

+#### EventDB

-1. The EventDB which job it is to accept new event data from collectors, persist them and provide them for other services to consume.
+The EventDB which job it is to accept new event data from collectors, persist them and provide them for other services to consume.

+#### Search Service

-2. The Search service is a service which provides search functionality on the EventDB data and is mostly used by the publishers.
+The Search service is a service which provides search functionality on the EventDB data and is mostly used by the publishers.

 ### Publishers